kul-swat/EIP-4/Session2/README.md

 <keras.callbacks.History at 0x7f53e7319588>

 Logs of 20 Epochs are mentioned above.
-Strategies to get 99.43% validation accuracy are:
+Strategies to get 99.43% validation accuracy on 17th Epoch are:
 1.)
 Used kernel of size 14x14 and 30x30, applied max pooling after 3 layers of convolutions.
 2.)
 Batch Normalization is used in every layer.
 3.)
 Drop out is used when model was reacting over fitting.